 The concept of an adoption rate was central to the “All Hands on Deck” paper, which considered restoration of monarch habitat across the Upper Midwest of the U.S. (Thogmartin et al. 2017).
 In that paper, the authors elicited expert opinion from biologists, ecologists, and planners as to the conservation potential for individual land use sectors to support milkweed restoration.
 They also estimated likely adoption of management practices necessary for affecting restoration of suitable habitat.
 The adoption rate approach was also considered by the Mid-America Monarch Conservation Strategy (MAFWA 2018) to help in scenario planning and to help state conservation agencies explore conservation targets they believe would be feasible in various “sectors” of habitat, such as managed natural lands, urban lands, rights-of-way, and agricultural lands.
 Additionally, the expected change in benefit, measured in milkweed stems per acre, compared between current (or baseline) conditions as well as improved (or amended) conditions related to land management and adopted conservation measures were considered in development of the estimated adoption rates.

-Within this CCAA/CCA, the adoption rate concept is used to help define the net conservation benefit expected from each participating sector within this Agreement.
+Within this Agreement, the adoption rate concept is used to help define the net conservation benefit expected from each participating sector within this Agreement.
 We used a structured decision making process to select and define the adoption rates required for participation in this Agreement.
-For the purpose of this CCAA/CCA, we consider the adoption rates to represent the percentage of total enrolled lands on which conservation measures are implemented to enhance habitat for monarchs.
-Adoption rates were developed within the context of the CCAA/CCA with the following objectives in mind:
+For the purpose of this Agreement, we consider the adoption rates to represent the percentage of total enrolled lands on which conservation measures are implemented to enhance habitat for monarchs.
+Adoption rates were developed within the context of the Agreement with the following objectives in mind:

 Provide an easy and consistent target to define net conservation benefit (NCB) that is achievable for Partners.
 A clear expectation encourages involvement and ensures an equitable expectation amongst Partners enrolling.